RobCranfill/pi-wx-station/README.md

 the inclement weather; I'd like to be able to repair it rather than buy a new one every few years!

-The Adafruit RFM parts use the so-called ISM "no-license" band at 915MHz.
-See https://en.wikipedia.org/wiki/ISM_radio_band

 # Method
-## Hardware:
+## Hardware
   * Two Adafruit Feather RP2040 RFM69 microcontrollers (Adafruit part #5712)
   * I2C-based temperature (optionally also pressure/humidity) sensor
   * Anemometer: Part number RS-FSJT-NPN, from Amazon (or see below)
+  * Adafruit 2.2" TFT LCD display - beautiful!
+  * A light sensor so we can dim the display as appropriate
+  * Antenna as needed; so far a quarter-wave wire antenna suffices (altho it may be marginal)
   * Low priority:
     * Wind vane (for wind direction)
     * Solar sensor
-  * Display is problematic - see below
-  * A light sensor to dim the display as appropriate
-  * Antenna as needed; so far a quarter-wave wire antenna suffices (altho it may be marginal)

 ## Software
   * CircuitPython, of course!
-Up to version 10.0.0 used in development.
+Up to version 10.x used in development.
-  * Various Adafruit libraries; see 'requirements.txt' for output from 'circup'
+  * Various Adafruit libraries; see 'requirements.txt' for output from 'circup'.

 ## HW Notes
 | Anemometer | Signal | Feather |